Ladybugs of Pinnacles National Park

 Photo by Gavin Emmons

 How does Pinnacles, a place set aside as a national park, help the orchardists, vintners, and farmers of California?
-The answer comes from the twice-yearly migrations of the convergent ladybug beetle.
-One of California's most abundant ladybugs, with a voracious appetite for aphids and other insect pests, this beetle begins its life in the fields and valleys where an abundant supply of their favorite food is available.
+The answer lies in the twice-yearly migrations of the convergent ladybug beetle.
+As one of California's most abundant ladybugs, this beetle has a voracious appetite for aphids and other insect pests and begins its life in fields and valleys, where its favorite food is plentiful.

-A well-fed ladybug can release up to 400 eggs during her lifetime.
-In March and April, the clusters of yellow eggs hatch, and the tiny larvae gorge for three or four weeks.
-As they grow, the larvae shed their skins, going through four stages of shedding before entering a one-week pupal stage.
-The black, yellow-to-red spotted pupae attach to leaf surfaces by their tails.
-Five to seven days later, the pupal skins split, and the young adults emerge.
-The adult convergent ladybug is distinguished by a pair of converging white stripes on its black thorax.
-Dr. Kenneth Hagen, who has studied the convergent ladybug for a number of years, notes that "a single acre of alfalfa infested with aphids during the spring may yield more than 50,000 adult convergents by late May."
+A well-fed ladybug can lay up to 400 eggs during her lifetime.
+In March and April, clusters of yellow eggs hatch, and the larvae feed for three to four weeks.
+As they grow, they shed their skins, going through four stages before entering a one-week pupal stage.
+The black, yellow-to-red spotted pupae attach themselves to leaves.
+After five to seven days, the pupal skin splits, and the young adults emerge.
+The adult convergent ladybug is recognized by the converging white stripes on its black thorax.
+According to Dr. Kenneth Hagen, a single acre of alfalfa infested with aphids in spring may yield more than 50,000 adult convergents by late May.

-Since the food supply often has been depleted by the larvae, adults migrate to the mountains in late May to early June.
+As the food supply dwindles, the adult ladybugs migrate to the mountains between late May and early June.
 Huge swarms fly into the upper canyons.
-Upon arrival they feed on aphids if available, but more often pollen is the main food source in the mountains.
-The pollen produces fat to tide the ladybugs over their nine month dormancy.
-Congregating by the thousands, they overwinter in tight clusters, called aggregates, under fallen leaves and ground litter near streams.
+Upon arrival, they feed on aphids when available, but pollen becomes their main food source.
+The pollen helps them build up fat reserves to survive their nine-month dormancy.
+Congregating in tight clusters, called aggregates, they overwinter under fallen leaves and ground litter near streams.

-The clear, warmer days of early spring trigger the ladybugs to break up the aggregates and begin several days of mating.
-This is when a visitor to Pinnacles National Park is most likely to note large gatherings of ladybugs, particularly along the Bear Gulch and Old Pinnacles Trails and at the Moses Springs Picnic Area.
+The warmer, clear days of early spring trigger the ladybugs to break up their aggregates and begin mating.
+Visitors to Pinnacles National Park are most likely to observe large gatherings of ladybugs along the Bear Gulch and Old Pinnacles Trails and at the Moses Springs Picnic Area during this time.

-On a windless day when the temperatures reach at least 55 degrees F, the beetles' minimal flying temperature, they begin their return migration back to the valleys and fields.
-As the temperature drops late in the day, the ladybugs too drop to earth, returning to the valleys to lay their eggs and die, beginning a new cycle of life and helping the orchardists, vintners, and farmers to keep their crops pest free.
+On windless days, when temperatures reach at least 55 degrees F, the minimum flying temperature for the beetles, they begin their migration back to the valleys and fields.
+As temperatures drop later in the day, the ladybugs settle back to the ground.
+They return to the valleys to lay their eggs, completing the cycle of life and aiding farmers, orchardists, and vintners by naturally controlling crop pests.

 Park footer